Charlestown Bridge

-The Charlestown Bridge, officially named the North Washington Street Bridge, is located in Boston and spans the Charles River.
+The Charlestown Bridge, officially named the William Felton "Bill" Russell Bridge, is located in Boston and spans the Charles River.
 As the river's easternmost crossing, the bridge connects the neighborhoods of Charlestown and the North End.
-Completed in 1900 and given its current official name in 1910, the bridge carries a portion of the Freedom Trail linking to the USS Constitution and Bunker Hill.
+The bridge carries a portion of the Freedom Trail linking to the USS Constitution and Bunker Hill.
 To the north of the bridge, Route 99 begins and the street becomes New Rutherford Avenue.

-Replacement of the bridge started in fall 2018 and is expected to be completed in 2023.

-History
+The original structure was completed in 1900.
+Replacement of that bridge started in fall 2018; following several delays, construction was completed in 2025.
+The new bridge was named in honor of Bill Russell, a notable figure in the history of the Boston Celtics and a recipient of the Presidential Medal of Freedom, in October 2024.